 An asteroid impact is also the stuff of science fact.
 There are obvious craters on Earth (and the moon) that show us a long history of large objects hitting the planet.
 The most famous asteroid ever is the one that hit Earth 65 million years ago.
 It's thought that this asteroid threw so much moisture and dust in to the atmosphere that it cut off sunlight, lowering temperatures worldwide and causing the extinction of the dinosaurs.

 So, what if an asteroid were to hit Earth today?

-Any asteroid falling from the sky would have a tremendous amount of energy.
-Here's a typical example.
-In 2028, the asteroid 1997XF11 will come extremely close to Earth but will miss the planet.
-If something were to change and it did hit Earth, what you would have is a mile-wide asteroid striking the planet's surface at about 30,000 mph.
+Still there could be some big unknown asteroids out there.
+If a mile-wide asteroid hit Earth, it would strike the planet's surface at about 30,000 mph.
 An asteroid that big traveling at that speed has the energy roughly equal to a 1 million megaton bomb.
-It's very likely that an asteroid like this would wipe out most of the life on the planet.
+It's very likely that an asteroid like this would wipe out most of life on the planet.